-The Building Circularity tool allows tracking, quantifying and optimizing the circularity of materials sourced and used during the building life-cycle, as well as the circularity at the end of life.
+The Building Circularity tool allows tracking, quantifying, and optimizing the circularity of materials sourced and used during the building life cycle, as well as the circularity at the end of life.
 It allows getting a holistic picture, as well as a detailed breakdown per material type.
 It also supports applying Design for Disassembly and Design for Adaptability principles.
 This tool can be used for HQE Economie Circulaire, London Plan Circularity Statement, Ellen McArthur Foundation Circularity Indicators as well as other circular design purposes.

-The goal of the Building Circularity tool is to calculate the circularity percentage of your building / asset.
+The goal of the Building Circularity tool is to calculate the circularity percentage of your building/asset.
 It does not have a mandatory scope and can be used to access single materials or whole buildings.

-In order to understand how our new Building Circularity, GLA tool works we will explain the important parts of the tool, including the building material query, the circularity score weighting factors, the calculation period and the results page.
+In order to understand how our new Building Circularity, GLA tool works we will explain the important parts of the tool, including the building material query, the circularity score weighting factors, the calculation period, and the results page.

 The building material query is the section of the tool in which you will have to enter data about your materials, the circularity score weighting factors lets you adjust your weighting factors, the calculation period is where you can enter the service life of the building and the results page will help you visualize and understand your circularity results.